codepath/android_guides/Constructing-View-Layouts.md

 ### Building via ConstraintLayout

-You can create linear layouts now with ConstraintLayout using chains and defining their styles.
+You can create linear layouts now with ConstraintLayout by constraining the sides of each element with each other.
+The quick way of creating these layouts is using chains.
+Select all the views together and right click to create a vertical or horizontal chian.
 Click [this link](https://constraintlayout.com/layouts/linearlayout.html) to see the basic walkthrough.

 <img src="https://github.com/ConstraintLayout/constraintlayout.github.io/blob/master/assets/images/basics/chains_create.gif?raw=true">